Application for Firm Membership for:

 The IPA may make such further and other enquiries of third parties as it considers appropriate to satisfy itself as to your firm’s suitability to be a Member Firm.

-In addition to the matters mentioned at Part 5, the IPA may require information and explanations in and about any relationship and dealings your firm and any partner, director, sole proprietor or manager might have had or has with any individual, firm, partnership or company which has been or is the subject of complaint to or investigation by it (the IPA),
+In addition to the matters mentioned above, the IPA may require information and explanations in and about any relationship and dealings your firm and any partner, director, sole proprietor or manager might have had or has with any individual, firm, partnership or company which has been or is the subject of complaint to or investigation by it (the IPA),

 another RPB or any other professional body or any government, statutory or regulatory authority (including The Insolvency Service).